 Heritage institutions have done much to preserve and renew this amazing structure.

-Unfortunately there is a divide between cultural heritage protection institutions and local people regarding the access to the temple.
-Local people would love to use this amazing structure as intended – as Hindu temple, but heritage institutions need to raise the cash and are charging the ticket price from everyone.
+Unfortunately there is a divide between cultural heritage protection institutions and local people regarding access to the temple.
+Local people would love to use this amazing structure as intended – as a Hindu temple, but heritage institutions need to raise the cash and are charging the ticket price from everyone.
 Only two days per year – in the important festivities of Ram Navami and Janamashtmi – local people can access the temple for free.

 Nowadays the temples can be reached by car but this area nevertheless is remote and rather little visited.

 Masroor Rock Cut Temples are included in the following article: